 Media Contact: Kate Taylor Davis | 202-321-2878 | email@example.com

-The public opening for the exhibition takes place on Saturday, May 20th, from 6pm-8pm (free, RSVP required).
-The exhibition runs through June 25, 2023 in Pyramid’s Helen C. Frederick Gallery.
-Gallery hours are Wed–Thu, 10–8 pm and Fri–Sun, 10–6 pm.
-A virtual artist talk will be held June 14th at 6 pm.
+PASTPORTS opens Saturday, December 17th with an opening reception from 6-8 pm (RSVPS requested).
+The exhibition runs through January 29, 2023 in Pyramid’s Helen C. Frederick Gallery.
+The reception and exhibition are free and open to the public.
+Gallery hours are Wed–Thu, 10–8 pm and Fri–Sun, 10–6 pm (note: Pyramid will be closed December 25 – January 1).
 Pyramid is located at 4318 Gallatin Street, Hyattsville Maryland 20781.
 For more information and an RSVP link, visit pyramidatlantic.org or call 301-608-9101.

 Founded in 1981, Pyramid Atlantic is a nonprofit contemporary art center fostering the creative disciplines of papermaking, printmaking, and book arts within a collaborative community.
 We equip, educate, and exhibit in our historic Hyattsville home.
 Our vision is to create an artistic hub in Hyattsville that inspires and enables local, national, and international artists to create and innovate in our core disciplines; elevates the local arts and small business scene; and enhances the quality of life for artists and neighbors.
 We value artistic excellence, infrastructure for artists, hands-on experiences, and collaboration.